rydmike/flex_color_scheme/README.md

 and Material widget samples.
 With these you can see the active color scheme's colors and the created theme's impact on common Material UI widgets.

-The default sample app, the "Hot Reload Playground", looks like this:
+The default sample app, the **Hot Reload Playground**, looks like this:

 [<img src="https://rydmike.com/assets_fcsv4/00_playground_default.jpg?raw=true" alt="playground_default"/>](
 https://rydmike.com/assets_fcsv4/00_playground_default.png?raw=true)